-- Demonstrate communication skills within the healthcare environment and as part of the laboratory team.
-This is evidenced by the presentation and portfolio evidence. - Demonstrate the ability to critically reflect to inform best practice.
-This is evidenced by portfolio evidence and personal reflective statements.
+- a.
+Demonstrate communication skills within the healthcare environment and as part of the laboratory team.
+This is evidenced by the presentation. - b.
+Demonstrate the ability to critically reflect in order to inform best practice.
+This is evidenced by personal reflective statements.